caitlynclark/RBLO/Surrogate/README.md

 2] example_make_surrogates.py contains code to make surrogates for turbine 1 (upwind) and 2 (downwind) over 36 inflow conditions

 3] make_surrogates.sh is the shell script to execute the surrogate-making operation on NREL's high-performance computer.

+4] /Surrogate_Models/ contains the resulting 2D interpolation functions for 36 inflow conditions using FAST.Farm data and their visualized surfaces